sebedard13/my_vector_graphic_editor/README.md

 - 'cargo install wasm-pack'

 After everything is installed, run the following command to run the web app:

 - 'cargo make serve'

 ## Modules

-### view
+### editor

-Contains the angular view and the web application
+Contains the iced editor

-### desktop
+### vgc

-The tauri implementation for building the desktop app.
+The core of the data to reprensent a vector graphic